Complete Guide to US Tourist Visa Interview: 15 Questions and Sample Answers

 How to ace your US tourist visa interview

 Even ample financial funding and travel experiences may not completely guarantee a US visa approval, as the interview round is a primary determinant.
+It’s important that you are informed of the type of US tourist visa you are applying for, whether your application requires an invitation letters, etc.

 Here are 4 pointers to bolster your chances in the visa interview.